Is the Citi Rewards+ Card worth it?

 - You spend a lot more than $6,000 per year on groceries and gas.

 - You prefer high-value redemption ratios for your points.

 - You’re a travel enthusiast looking to rack up rewards toward travel.

 The bottom line

-If you’ve already got this card, pairing it with other Citi travel cards so you can transfer ThankYou points to travel partners will help you maximize this card’s value.
+However, if you’ve already got this card, pairing it with a premium Citi travel card — so you can transfer ThankYou points to travel partners — will help you maximize this card’s value.